tahull/tahull.github.io/_posts/blog/2018-04-02-octave-gui-blank-command-window.md

 Initially I tried changing some settings/ reset some defaults.
 Searched for similar issues and solutions. purged and re-installed octave (not a fix).

 Some results I found suggested its a configuration problem between opengl and qt.
-A bug report on this related issue said its a user configuration problem.
-A result on stack overflow said they changed the .config/octave folder permissions, and that fixed their blank command window issue.

 I'm guessing the issue is something to do with old settings or key-value-pairs not being updated from the previous versions qt-settings file, a name change, a new key, an old key removed, who knows.
 Octave or the package manager doesn't handle the update migration well or cant overwrite the old setting file.

 ## TL;DR
 Delete the qt-settings or entire octave folder, then octave will generate a new config and present you with a welcome screen the next time its opened.